Ba3a-G/Check-Valorant/Passwordless-Login/readme.md

 10. Enter this URL in the field: https://checkvalorant.s3.amazonaws.com/public/lambda_function.zip
 11. Click on 'Save' button
 12. Go to 'Configuration' tab
+13. Go to 'Environment variables' tab from the left sidebar
-13. Click on 'Edit' button
+14. Click on 'Edit' button
-14. Enter 'password' in the key field and enter _your password_ in the value field
+15. Enter 'password' in the key field and enter _your password_ in the value field
-15. Repeat the same with 'username' in the key field and _your username_ in value field
+16. Repeat the same with 'username' in the key field and _your username_ in value field
-16. Click on save button
+17. Click on save button

 #### Create an API (max 5 minutes)
 AWS API Gateway allows you to access AWS resources through an API.
 Think of it as the safe gateway to your AWS data.
 In our case, it will help us communicate with AWS Lambda.